 “Teachers successfully develop students’ independent learning skills, their ability to study intensively and their enjoyment of learning.”
 OFSTED 2013/14

 At New College, teaching staff will set weekly directed independent learning tasks.
 These out-of-lesson independent learning tasks help students to develop lifelong learning and independent study skills, and to achieve their fullest academic potential.
 As such, directed independent learning tasks are a key tool in effective teaching and learning, and will include the following:

 “Students receive outstanding assessment and feedback throughout their courses.
-Monthly assessments successfully focus students on revision and progress.
+Formal assessments successfully focus students on revision and progress.
 Following these regular assessments, students get support to improve, and many attend additional sessions to help them achieve their aspirational target grades.
 Feedback on assessed work is usually detailed and evaluative.
 It enables students to know precisely what they need to do to improve.”
 Ofsted 2013/14